AWS Security Blog

 Summary

-At AWS, security is our top priority and we aim to make it as easy as possible for you to use encryption to protect your data above and beyond basic access control.
-By building and supporting encryption tools that work both on and off the cloud, we help you secure your data and ensure compliance across your entire environment.
+At AWS, security is our top priority.
+We are committed to helping you control how your data is used, who has access to it, and how it is protected.
+By building and supporting encryption tools that work both on and off the cloud, we help you secure your data and enable compliance across your environment.
 We put security at the center of everything we do to make sure that you can protect your data using best-of-breed security technology in a cost-effective way.

 If you have feedback about this post, submit comments in the Comments section below.
 If you have questions about this post, start a new thread on the AWS KMS forum or the AWS CloudHSM forum, or contact AWS Support.